Updated January 15th, 2022

 Landscape Use

 Black Walnut trees make excellent shade trees.
-Their ability to grow up to 30″ per year make them one of the faster growing hardwoods.
+Their ability to grow up to 30″ per year make them one of the fastest growing hardwoods (Red and Pin Oak being the other contenders).
 The main drawback to Black Walnut trees in a yard or sidewalk is the nuts that will fall, that can be a tripping hazard and make a mess.

 Food

-Black Walnuts are edible and nutritious tree nuts that are grown and prized for food.
-[1] Black Walnuts are often used in baking, as a topping on ice cream, or salads.
+Black Walnuts are edible and a nutritious source of protein.[1]
+They are frequently used as an ingredient in baked goods such as muffins and breads, as a topping on ice cream or salads.
 Ground walnuts can also be used as a breading.
-Although one must harvest them prior to squirrels and chipmunks that quickly bury and cache the nuts.

 Nuts can be de-husked and dried for storage.
 Cracked nuts can be frozen and preserved for up to two years, making Black Walnuts a valuable food that can be stored long-term.
 Homesteaders in particular should take note of this valuable protein source.